Riotoro Onyx 650W PSU Review

 Today we're reviewing the 650W Onyx model, pitting it against popular competitors in this category like Corsair's CX650M.
 Since we don't have many direct comparisons in our database, we're also including several mid-range and high-end products in order to illustrate the differences between mainstream PSUs and pricier alternatives.

 Again, the Onyx 650 is based on a GW platform that's 80 PLUS Bronze-certified.
-Cybenetics also certified this PSU, and it carries the ETA-C and LAMBDA-C badges.
+Cybenetics also certified this PSU, and it carries the ETA-A- and LAMBDA-S+ badges.

 It sports a semi-modular design with just two native cables.
 And because of its low efficiency, Riotoro doesn't expose a semi-passive mode.
 This is a good thing, as increased thermal loads could be catastrophic for reliability over time.
 While a $70 price tag is certainly nice, the PR-BP0650-SM has to do battle with compelling options from Corsair and EVGA.